 ‘Seizure gives the impression, not unlike the scenario fictionalised in the film Loaded (1994), of a group of actors gathering at a big old house for a weekend, under the influence of some substances, having made up whatever came into their heads and filming whatever occurred.’
 Moria

 “Part of Seizure problem is its opaque plot.
 I’m not entirely sure what the movie is really about … these monsters seem to have sprung from Blackstone’s imagination, but we’re not given any clues as to why until moments before the credits roll.
-Even then, the explanation is a cop-out.
-The movie is so intentionally cryptic that there might be a great many things buried in the script that could illuminate matters, if you were inclined to dig deeper.”
-Wallace McBride, The Collinsport Historical Society
+Even then, the explanation is a cop-out.”
+The Collinsport Historical Society

 “There’s much to appreciate in Seizure, including the surreal, avant garde feel of the piece as a whole.
 There are moments that are downright kinky, and there’s even an Alice in Wonderland quality to the brutality and humour of the picture.
 But it’s all kind of half- thought-out, and poorly executed.”
 John Kenneth Muir, Horror Films of the 1970s

 ‘Seizure‘s main problem is that is flogs the “Is it real?
 Is it a dream?” ambiguity to death.
 What Stone obviously hadn’t realized at the time was that a horror film audience is willing to suspend their disbelief when it comes to watching crazed ventriloquist dwarves and disfigured executioners.’
 Canuxploitation